 The main goal of self-employed insurance for businesses is to make sure you are protected when the unexpected happens.
 If someone slips and falls in your store or an employee somehow injures a customer or damages their property, you may find yourself responsible for medical bills, or on the wrong end of a lawsuit.

 These types of incidents can create real problems for business owners, or even threaten a business’ ability to succeed.
 That’s why insurance for independent contractors is so important.
 Business insurance can help cover the cost of a lawsuit, rebuild or repair your building, cover medical bills and more.
-Even in the case where nothing goes wrong, business insurance can give you the confidence you need to push forward to success.
+Even in the case where nothing goes wrong, self-employed business insurance can give you the confidence you need to push forward to success.

 Common Insurance Options for Self-Employed People